lemonrock/cordial/README.md

 			* Is it worthwhile?
 * Modify zopfli crate to allow specifying options
 * Audio / Podcasts
+	* Support for WebVTT by using the video element: <https://www.iandevlin.com/blog/2015/12/html5/webvtt-and-audio/>
 	* Support for opengraph
 	* Support for twitter cards
 * Videos